sana33/SDCOR/Readme.md

 ## &#x1F4D8; Citation

-If you are interested in the idea of our study or you are using this code for your research, please cite our paper as:
+If you are interested in the idea of our study or if you are using this code for your research, please cite our paper as:

 ```
 @article{naghavi2021sdcor,